jomirusergiu/R_DesignPatterns_GOF/README.md

 - Memento - provides the ability to restore an object to its previous state (undo).
 - Observer - is a publish/subscribe pattern which allows a number of observer objects to see an event.
 - State - allows an object to alter its behavior when its internal state changes.
+- Strategy - allows one of a family of algorithms to be selected on-the-fly at runtime.

 Theese aren’t all of them, so don’t go with yelling right away, i’ll add the rest of em as fast as possible, just have some patience, thank you.